Flats Fishing:

 The most common mistake anglers make when fishing the flats is taking too many false casts.
 Try to take no more than 4 false casts to reach a fish, hopefully fewer.
 When a guide positions the boat and sets up on a fish, the amount of time the boat stays in prime position is about 6 seconds.
 That’s generally enough time for 3 or 4 false casts.

 The idea is to get the fly to the bottom as quickly as possible before the fish reaches the fly.
 When the fish comes within view of the fly (generally 3-4 feet away), you move the fly to get the fish’s attention.
+There are exceptions.

 The most common retrieve is a strip / pause retrieve, where after each strip, you pause, so that the fly begins to settle to the bottom, imitating the motion of a shrimp.
 A dropping fly will invariably result in a take from a feeding fish.
 If the fish goes nose-down, tail-up in the vicinity of your fly, he’s taking the fly.